accurateproject/accurate/docs/architecture.rst

    -stordb_host string
          The storDb host to connect to. (default "127.0.0.1") -stordb_name string
-         The name/number of the storDb to connect to. (default "cgrates") -stordb_passwd string
+         The name/number of the storDb to connect to. (default "accurate") -stordb_passwd string
-         The storDb user's password. (default "CGRateS.org") -stordb_port string
+         The storDb user's password. (default "accuRate") -stordb_port string
          The storDb port to bind to. (default "3306") -stordb_type string